WEWS-TV: Analog-to-digital conversion

 WEWS-TV shut down its analog signal, over VHF channel 5, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
 The station's digital signal continued to broadcast on its pre-transition UHF channel 15, using virtual channel 5.

+ATSC 3.0

+WEWS-TV will be one of the stations available on the WBNX-TV ATSC 3.0 lighthouse which launches on July 22, 2026.
+It was originally supposed to launch on April 30, but it was delayed because the FCC did not approve the NextGen application in time.
+It was then moved to May 20, and then did not launch again for the same reason.